Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Mowing Grass

-Start mowing when bermuda grass turns green, typically this will be in late spring (April).
+Start mowing when Bermuda grass turns green, typically in late spring (April).

-Maintain a height of 2 inches before you mow your bermuda grass.
-If bermuda grass is cut beneath two inches this may result in scalping the lawn.
+Maintain a height of 2 inches before you mow your Bermuda grass.
+If Bermuda grass is cut below two inches, this may result in scalping the lawn.
 Scalping is when you cut your grass so low that the grass stems are exposed.
-Mowing is more recommended than scalping for there are less chances of error and damage to your turf.
+Mowing is more recommended than scalping, for your turf has fewer chances of error and damage.

-At first you may be mowing at least twice a week, but will see bermuda grass growth rates receding in the summer.
-Frequent mowing when the grass is not high will result in damages and less density in turf.
+At first, you may be mowing at least twice a week, but you will see Bermuda grass growth rates receding in the summer.
+Frequent mowing when the grass is not high will result in damage and less turf density.

 Step 5: Aerating Your Turf in the Second Half of April